 Man, oh man… did I nearly lose my shit?
 Heck yes.

-Did I step into a world where I was a wacky wizard?
+Did I step into a world where I was a wonderfully wacky wizard?
 You bet.

 And did I totally miss out on buying a magical skull wand?
-Of course.
+Unfortunately so.

 Because why wouldn’t I look at the price tag with bulging eyes, only to leave and immediately regret my decision (and then scour eBay for similar fake wands shortly afterwards)?